andreandrade141/opengl_studies/README.md

 -cube.py -> generate a simple 3D cube and apply some transforms on it.

--torus.py -> generate a torus and apply some transforms on it
+-torus.py -> generate a torus and apply some transforms on it.

+-house.py -> draws a simple house on the screen.